tretton37/kontan/kontan-server/README.md

 ### Getting the latest code on your device

-Run the `pull-latest-and-restart.sh` script to pull the latest code and restart the kontan service.
+Connect to the Node.js server by SSH `ssh kontan@10.11.15.95` and change dir to kontan/kontan-server.
+Run the `pull-latest-and-build.sh` script to pull the latest code and restart the kontan service.
 This script will also generate the start[env].sh scripts.
+Verify that everything is ok by running `sudo supervisorctl status`.
+Ignore the status `kontan:kontan-tunnel FATAL Exited too quickly (process log may have details)`.

+If the slack app is down you probably need to restart the ngrok tunnel.
+Run `sudo killall ngrok` and `sudo bash startProd.tunnel.sh`

 ## Service Account
 Go to firebase > Project settings > Service accounts > Generate new private key > Save the file as serviceAccount.json and serviceAccount.dev.json from the dev project